KenjiDK/Party-Device-Arduino-nano-33-IOT/README.md

 Datasheets an wiring diagram (breadboard and schematic) are in the repository of this project.

+For more information of the Sparkfun sound detector:  https://learn.sparkfun.com/tutorials/sound-detector-hookup-guide/all

 MQ-3 Gas Sensor: VCC -> 5V
                  A0 -> A0